M10 tank destroyer: British Army

-A total of 1,648 M10s were supplied by the United States to the British Army via the Lend-Lease program.
-British M10s were designated as 3inch Self-propelled Mount M10 (3-in SPM M10).
-The M10 with the "wedge" counterweight was known as the "3in SPM M10 Mk I" and the M10 with the "duck bill" counterweight was designated the "3in SPM M10 Mk II".
+The United States supplied 1,648 M10s to the British Army via the Lend-Lease program.
+The British gave them the designation 3inch Self-propelled Mount M10 (3-in SPM M10).
+The M10 with the "wedge" counterweight was known as the "3in SPM M10 Mk I" and the M10 with the "duck bill" counterweight was the "3in SPM M10 Mk II".
 1,017 of the vehicles were up-gunned with the powerful 17-pounder (76.2mm) gun from May 1944 to April 1945.
-The designation used within the Department of Tank Design for both the 3-inch and 17-pounder versions was "Achilles".
-The 17-pounder conversions were designated various ways, with a "C" suffix added on to the "M10" designation, or called "17pdr M10".
-Most of the vehicles converted were the 3in SPM M10 Mk II, as the duck bill counterweight better balanced the heavy gun.
+Within the Department of Tank Design both the 3-inch and 17-pounder versions were known as "Achilles".
+The 17-pounder conversions were designated with a "C" suffix added on to the "M10" designation, called "17pdr M10" or "Achilles Ic".
+Most of the vehicles converted were the 3in SPM M10 Mk II, as the duck bill counterweight balanced the heavy gun better.
 The gun mantlet needed modification to accept the barrel.
-The 17-pounder was of a similar bore to the 3-inch gun M7, but had a longer barrel and used a larger propellant charge giving far superior armor penetrating capabilities.
+Although the 17-pounder was a similar bore to the 3-inch gun M7, it had a longer barrel and used a larger propellant charge giving far superior armor penetrating capabilities.
+Using the APDS round, the gun performance was increased by about 50%.
 The 17pdr SP was used by the British, Canadian and Polish armies in Italy and northwest Europe.
 As well as service with British forces in Northwest Europe, they were retained post-war.
 Those not upgunned were stripped of their turrets and used as artillery tractors.

 In British service, as self-propelled anti-tank guns, the M10 was operated by regiments of the Royal Artillery.
 Typically, two batteries had M10s while the other two batteries had the towed 17-pounder gun.
 One tactical theory was that the two towed batteries would form a gun line, while an M10 battery remained mobile on each flank to drive or lead enemy tanks to the static gun line.
 In practice, UK batteries were frequently separated in Normandy, M10s being seconded to British tank brigades equipped with Churchill tanks armed with the general purpose 75 mm gun just as were British 17 pounder conversions.

 Free French Army

 The Free French received at least 227 M10s, 155 of them through Lend-Lease.
 They served first in Italy, then in France and Germany.
-During the liberation of Paris in August 1944, a single M10 of General Leclerc's 2nd Armored Division named "Siroco" disabled a Panther in the Place de la Concorde from under the Arc de Triomphe on the Place de L'Etoile, at 1800 m.
+During the liberation of Paris in August 1944, a single M10 of General Leclerc's 2nd Armored Division named "Siroco" disabled a Panther in the Place de la Concorde from under the Arc de Triomphe on the Place de L'Etoile, at 1,800 m.
 French M10s also saw action on the French-German border around Strasbourg and in southern Germany; the Free French First Army led by General De Lattre received some when they were a part of the Sixth United States Army Group.
 French M10s were operated along similar lines as US tank destroyer units, although initially with five vehicles per platoon instead of four.